 They rebuked those who saw transportation as too lenient a punishment.
 “It is widely supposed that severity towards a convicted offender has a reformatory tendency,” Backhouse wrote.
 “This we conceived to be a sentiment radically erroneous.”

 Having interviewed many of the convicts, they noted the main causes for their being drawn into crime – from drunkenness to poverty – and observed that “crime is not prevented through fear of punishment, but through removal of its causes.”

-They recognised that the aboriginal people were often provoked to violence by the actions of white settlers, who frequently went unpunished for their actions.
-They saw the aborigines as neither physically nor intellectually the inferiors of the whites, but simply having different skills that were the product of their environment.
-In a report to the Governor of New South Wales, they clearly showed they were aware that, as white population took possession of lands, the kangaroos and emus on which aborigines subsisted were destroyed, and the land subsequently ‘depastured’ by grazing animals introduced by the settlers.
+Backhouse and Walker recognised that the aboriginal people were often provoked to violence by the actions of white settlers, who frequently went unpunished for their actions.
+The missionaries did not consider the indigenous Australians to be either physically or intellectually the inferiors of the settlers; they simply saw them as having different skills that were the product of their environment.
+In a report to the Governor of New South Wales, Backhouse and Walker clearly showed they were aware of the negative effects the white immigrants were having on the indigenous population.
+They wrote that when the white population took possession of their lands, the kangaroos and emus on which the aborigines had subsisted were decimated.
+Furthermore, they said, the land was subsequently ‘depastured’ by the grazing animals introduced by the settlers.

 “Heavy responsibility lies on the British Nation and colonial government to make restitution,” they wrote.

 Nevertheless, they were to some extent, inevitably, the product of their times.
 On the whole, they approved of the aboriginal settlement on Flinders Island, set up by George Robinson, where those who had survived the disastrous attempt in 1828 to drive them from the land were resettled and ‘civilised’.